Be Prepared During Hurricane Season

-With Hurricane Irma approaching the Carolinas, we want to make sure you’re prepared.
+With hurricane season still underway, we want to make sure you’re prepared.
 Having a plan to reduce potential loss during severe weather conditions can be beneficial after the storm has passed.
 Here are some precautionary steps you and your family can take:

 Create a corresponding communications plan.
 Decide how you will contact one another during a storm.
 Have every family member carry contact cards, and program emergency contacts in their cell phones.
 Come up with a predetermined meeting place and designate an out-of-state contact who can relay messages to family members in case local phone lines are down or overloaded.